 - Does your drinking ever make you late for work or school?

 - Do you ever drink after telling yourself you won’t?

 - Do you ever forget what you did while you were drinking?

 - Do you get headaches or have a hangover after you have been drinking?

 If you answer “yes” to any of these questions, you may have a drinking problem.
-For more information or to make an appointment with one of our counselors, contact Personal Counseling Services (PCS) at (805) 437-2088 or e-mail PCS@csuci.edu.
+For more information or to make an appointment with one of our counselors, contact Counseling and Psychological Services (CAPS) at (805) 437-2088 or e-mail PCS@csuci.edu.